wso2/docs-choreo-dev/en/docs/deploy/deploy-your-component.md

 1. Click the **Deploy** icon.

 2. **Automatic Deployment** is enabled by default.
-You can disable it via the toggle.
+If you want do not want Choreo to automatically deploy the component after each commit that edits its implementation, you can disable automatic deployment,

 3. Then in the **Build Area** card, click **Deploy Manually**.